shoroukabdelraouf/Sales-Analysis-/README.md

      -  total profit
      -  total quantities of products that have been sold
      -  the profit margin with an indictor that shows whether you are increased or not comparing to the the last year.
-3) generating charts :
+3) generating charts:
+   - chart: type
-   - ##  Margin % By Region Type: Column chart.
+   -  Margin % By Region:  Column chart.
    - Bottom 5 States By Margin %
      Type: Column chart.
    - Bottom 5 Cities By Margin %